- Importance of attribution

 - Why assumption is bad

 One day, my daughter came to me in tears because her father, my husband, had threatened to remove a newly installed game app from her phone.
-I decided to investigate the situation and asked them both why this was happening and what the game was about.
+I decided to investigate the situation and asked them why this was happening and what the game was about.

 My daughter hesitated, saying she didn’t want to disclose any information about the game.

 My husband responded, “She refuses to tell me what the game is.
 It must be something inappropriate, and I will remove it.”

 After my daughter had calmed down, I gently asked her why she couldn’t share any details about the game with us.

 She admitted, “Because it’s embarrassing.
 It’s a very childish game.
 I think it’s for younger kids.
 I like it but don’t want you to laugh at me.”

 This example demonstrates how parents interpret the intentions behind their children’s behavior can significantly impact their reactions.

 Unfortunately, parents tend to assume incorrectly that hostile intentions drive the behavior when there is a lack of information.